i5hi/helpers/vault.md

 # Secret Management with HashiCorp Vault on Debian 9-10: Part 1

-In this multi-part tutorial series, we will cover setup and management of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).
+Part 1 covers basic setup and admin of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).
-Part 1 will cover basic setup and usage of vault.

 Rather than using vault in dev mode, we will deploy a production grade vault with minimal security considerations.
 In the next part, we will add hardening configurations and discuss all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.

 ## Introduction